TL;DR

 Design for Efficient Assembly

-The best benefits of efficient assembly range from low labour costs, improved production speed, and reduction of errors, to smoother manufacturing procedures.
+The benefits of prioritising efficient assembly span reduced labour costs, improved production speed, fewer assembly errors, and a smoother overall manufacturing procedure from start to finish.

 Minimise Reorientation during Manufacturing and Assembly